-- Product analysis and comparison analyse and evaluate similar commercial products. - Product manufacture Safely applies a range of production skills and processes to make the product designed in Unit 3, manage time and resources effectively and efficiently.
+- Product analysis and comparison: Compare, analyse and evaluate similar commercial products, taking into account a range of factors and using appropriate techniques. - Product manufacture: Apply a range of production skills and processes safely to make the product design in Unit 3 and manage time and resources effectively and efficiently. - Product evaluation: Evaluate the finished product through testing and feedback against criteria, create end-user/s' instructions or care labels and recommend improvements to future products.